UniQHW/SparkFun-MicroOLED-BMP-Converter/README.md

 - converting 16 bit bmps may cause issues (For now 24-32bit bmps work guaranteed)

-- size limit (Just don't try to import bigger files than 64x48 please, it's not worth your time ;) )

 - Paths (bmp must be in same dir as sfobmp)
 ```